MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/feature-comparison.md

 | Dataviz (inline graphs using Python code)            |   ❌    |          ❌          |        ✅         |        ❌         |
 | Memory about you                                     |   ✅    |          ❌          |        ✅         |        ❌         |

-ChatGPT and Gemini both have the most features on this list, so I'd say use one of those.
-If you voice call mode on the web, ChatGPT is better.
-If you want inline Python charts, Gemini has the edge there.
+ChatGPT and Gemini have the most complete set of features on this list and have generous free tiers, so I'd say use one of those as a start.
+But you might find it worthwhile to try out the other platforms either to switch to them or just to use them when you need that feature.

+If you specifically want to do voice call mode on your PC, Gemini is not an option so you'll have to use ChatGPT or Copilot.

+If you want to create and see data visualizations using Python and see the code too, Gemini has the edge there.

 See [Try out the features](#try-out-the-features) below for more details on what these features do and how to access them.